SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 8. Whale Watching

-Tour Length: Varies from about 2.5 hours to around 6 hours
+Tour Length: Varies from about 2.5 hours to 7 hours

-The waters right outside the bay are very active all year long with migrating whales, dolphins, dozens of birds and other sea animals.
+These are some of my favorite San Francisco boat tours because the waters right outside the bay are very active most of the year with migrating whales, dolphins, birds, and other sea animals.

 These boat cruises are so much fun that it would be a shame to miss your chance to head out for some whale watching.